phly/phly-configfactory/README.md

 ### Abstract Factory

-> Since 1.1.0

-If you are using [zend-servicemanager](https://docs.zendframework.com/zend-servicemanager), you can use the class `Phly\Expressive\ConfigAbstractFactory` as an abstract factory.
+If you are using [laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager), you can use the class `Phly\ConfigFactory\ConfigAbstractFactory` as an abstract factory.
 This allows you to omit adding a factory entry for every configuration segment you want to retrieve.
 Instead, you can add the following: